bashardudin/Epita-MSc-IntroductoryPythonforDS/README.md

-# Epita-MSc-IntroductoryPythonforDS
+# Epita-MSc-SklearnforDataScience
-An introduction to Python for Data Science aimed at MSc Students @Epita
+Introduction to Python for Data Science